Article

 What’s Next for Agile?

-The 12 Agile Principles were written with a focus on software development.
+The 12 Agile Manifesto Principles were written with a focus on software development projects.
 Still, today, agile has expanded far beyond product engineering, and these lessons can be applied on a grand scale within an organization to improve overall processes, management styles, and department functions.

 Further, some industry experts are shifting away from viewing agile principles as a framework and, instead, as an overarching organizational mindset.
 Agile teams work parallel to customer needs, and when the market shifts, so do internal processes and solutions.